jcdenton-unatco/substackscraper/README.md

 ### TODO

-- [ ] Traverse pagination on posts list so the tool can download more than the most recent 23 posts
+- [x] Traverse pagination on posts list so the tool can download more than the most recent 23 posts
+- [ ] Download images instead of hotlinking in archive
 - [ ] Verify that the cookie strategy for downloading premium posts still works
 - [ ] Option to work with custom domain names (formats other than blogname.substack.com)
 - [ ] Handle downloading podcast episodes